hakehardware/hakehardware.github.io/docs/guides/comet/install-os-on-comet.md

 Once completed, you can power off the system and remove the micro SD card.

 ### Recommended Post-Install Steps
 Power the COMET back on and it should boot into Debian.
-By default there are two accounts:
+By default there are two accounts, log in to the `root` account:
 * root - username `root` and password `fa`
 * pi - username `pi` and password `pi`